acenturyandabit/fortknight/readme.md

 To reset your high scores or achievements unlocked, you'll need to clear your browser's cache (which the debug mode provides a button for) or run the game in an incognito tab.

+### Please pay attention to

+1. Only commit files that you changed in a pull request.
+Dont commit files, you didn‘t change, because it messes up the complete branch and will not be merged by a maintainer!
+2. Provide a good description for your issues and pull requests!
+3. Dont create a pull request if you want to add a new feature, wich has no issue.
+First create a issue with a description of your new feature and then create a pull request wich links to it!
+4. Test your code before you create a pull request.
+Your code needs to be fully working to get merged!

 ## LOOKING FOR MAINTAINER
 If you want to be added to the project as a maintainer and help me merge pull requests, please drop a comment on issue #49 :D